Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 E-check is a fast and secure method to electronically pay your e-bill from a checking or savings account.
 There is no convenience fee when paying by e-check.

-Credit Card: MasterCard, Discover and American Express are accepted.
+Credit Card: MasterCard, Discover, VISA, and American Express are accepted.
 If you pay by credit card, the TUpay vendor will assess a non-refundable 2.75% convenience fee.

 b) By mailing a check and bill remittance to our P.O.
 Box listed on the remittance.

-c) In person: cash or checks are accepted at all Temple Bursar Office locations, such as Temple University Ambler.
+c) In person: cash or checks are accepted at all Temple Bursar Office locations, including Temple University Ambler.
+(Please note: there is no Bursar at Temple University Fort Washington, but the Temple University Ambler campus is just four miles away.)

 Can I mail my payment?